Department Staff: M. Thomas– Art Co-ordinator

-Our intent is to provide a safe space for students to express themselves visually.
-The creative atmosphere enables students to take risks and explore their own identity and their place in the world.
+Our intent is to provide a safe space for students to express themselves through visual creativity.
+Our art space allows students to explore their own identity, thoughts, feelings and / or emotions through drawing and painting.

 KS4 Art Curriculum and Progression